|

 would keep her for yourself."

-on the elf.
-Conversation over.
+on the elf; conversation over.

 I could warn Cyllien, thought Vardamir.
-I could get her out of
+I could get

 Arinna's whorehouse!
 That place is like a fortress.
 Andsince